Scarabol/rock-raiders-web/README.md

 - Geologists do not scan when placed in vehicles
 - Allow raider in alarm mode to be moved by player
 - Add rotation speed to entities and play turnLeft, turnRight animations
-- Save complete game state in browser cache to allow reload
-- Hardware cursor on priority panel cannot move along with prioritization, because browser won't allow cursor position manipulation
-- Start level from URL for easier reloading, check if game is unlocked when not in dev mode
-- Add option to read savegames from URL
+- Add option to read/write savegames from URL

 ### Cosmetics

 - Lava rockies texture not using correct UV coordinates
 - Orange smoke column above lava tiles missing
 - Dynamite screen shake is seen on other end of map
+- Add tiny rockies running around after crumbling
 - Raider scene entity position/rotation not correct when thrown by rocky
 - Numbers above ticking dynamite are not shown correctly sometimes
 - Two buttons in priority list can be hovered/pressed/released at the same time